BNDays27/sadxmi-linux/README.md

 ```

 ### Other non-immutable Distros
-[Please refer to this part of the Protontricks GitHub page](https://github.com/Matoking/protontricks?tab=readme-ov-file#pipx) to install protontricks via pipx if you want to, you can install
+to install protontricks, [Please refer to this part of the Protontricks GitHub page](https://github.com/Matoking/protontricks?tab=readme-ov-file#pipx) to install protontricks via pipx.
+If you want to, you can install
 protontricks via flathub and use the `setup-immutable` script instead

 ### SteamOS/Bazzite/other immutable distros
-both SteamOS and Bazzite Already provides Zenity, so all you need to install is Protontricks.
+both SteamOS and Bazzite Already provide Zenity, so all you need to install is Protontricks.
 You can do so by installing it through a software manager that uses Flathub like KDE Discover or by typing this into Konsole
 ```
 flatpak install flathub com.github.Matoking.protontricks
 ```